-The Cabinet is requested to resolve:
+The Council is requested to resolve:

-- (a) That the capital strategy of £239.3m and the Minimum Revenue Provision is approved and recommended to full Council. - (b) That it be noted that the notional costs of borrowing for the capital programme to the revenue budget will be an increase of up to £4.188m per annum -commencing during the period of the capital strategy to fund borrowing. - (c) That the principles underpinning the capital programme in paragraph 5.1.2 and the Minimum Revenue Provision principles in Section 6 be approved. - (d) That appendices A and B detailing the capital programmes be approved.
+- (a) That the capital strategy of £239.3m and the Minimum Revenue Provision be approved. - (b) That Council notes the notional costs of borrowing for the capital programme to the revenue budget would be an increase of up to £4.188m per annum commencing during the period of the capital strategy to fund borrowing. - (c) That the principles underpinning the capital programme in paragraph 5.1.2 and the Minimum Revenue Provision principles in Section 6 be approved. - (d) That Appendices A and B detailing the capital programmes be approved.